 The layout of Wayfarers’ daily lesson plans makes them easy to decipher very quickly.
 Because Wayfarers combines all grade levels within the lesson plans, it provides minimal details in those lesson plans.
 Planning ahead is essential.
 Parents need to sort through their options and choose in advance—at least the core books that they plan to use.
 DeVore deliberately includes parallel options so that there will be “fresh” resources to use when families cycle through the curriculum four years later.
 So you definitely will not use all of the listed resources.
 (Once you’ve selected core resources, I recommend highlighting those assignments in the lesson plans in advance so that you can spot assignments even more quickly each day.)

 Appendices at the back of each guide include Literature Lists from English Lessons Through Literature, Literature Suggestions by Grade Level, the “Pathways Schedule” for preschoolers, Prepared Dictation Instructions, a description of the “Montessori Three-Period Lesson” to be used with young children, and schedules for optional, high school spine books.

 Don't miss the online extras for each course.
 Using the password at the back of each volume you can access materials such as those for Medieval History: "History Through Art Color Images," color and blackline maps, and a pattern block spinner.

 While you can purchase guides in either PDF or printed formats, you will almost certainly want to print out PDFs so that you can make notes on your lesson plans, so keep this in mind as you decide which format to buy.

 Charlotte Mason fans should find Wayfarers an excellent way to implement that approach to education.
 Even those new to the use of real books as a significant part of the curriculum should find that Wayfarers makes the shift away from reliance on traditional textbooks an easy one.
-On top of that, I very much appreciate the quality of DeVore's reading and resource options as well as the opportunity to make choices to suit both parental preferences and each student's needs.
+On top of that, I very much appreciate the quality of DeVore's reading and resource options as well as the opportunities to make choices to suit both parental preferences and each student's needs.